Why a PMO becomes indispensable in small and medium-sized businesses

 In a company that has set the course for the future, the project management office is a central point.
 From here projects are controlled digitally.
 It assigns tasks, is an important part of quality management and provides operative help in the day-to-day business of the company.
-The Project Management Office is also known under the terms Program Management Office and Portfolio Management Office.
-Why it has become almost indispensable today, can you read in the following post.

 This is what a PMO does in your company